sklprogs/LanguageTricks/README.md

 ## regime \| regimen \| regiment

 The noun **regime** primarily refers to a form of government or a period of time that a person or governing body is in power.
 (In contemporary usage, regime commonly carries a negative connotation.)
-Far less often, regime is used as a synonym for **regimen**.
+Far less often, regime is used as a synonym for ***regimen***.

 The noun **regimen** primarily refers to a systematic plan, in particular a regulated system of diet and exercise or a prescribed course of medical treatment.
-Far less often, regimen is used as a synonym for **regime** (a form of government), a usage that most dictionaries identify as "rare" or "archaic."
+Far less often, regimen is used as a synonym for ***regime*** (a form of government), a usage that most dictionaries identify as *rare* or *archaic*.

 The noun **regiment** primarily refers to a military unit or any large group of people.
-(Though regiment was once regarded as a synonym for **regime**, most dictionaries identify that usage as "archaic" or "obsolete.")
-As a verb, regiment means to organize a group of people in a systematic or oppressive manner.
+(Though regiment was once regarded as a synonym for ***regime***, most dictionaries identify that usage as *archaic* or *obsolete*.)

+As a verb, **regiment** means to organize a group of people in a systematic or oppressive manner.

 [*Source*](https://www.thoughtco.com/regime-regimen-and-regiment-1689480)